 - A complete application form, which answers the questions asked, submitted via Flexi-Grant - required - Supporting material in format and within the page limit guidelines set.
-At Stage 1 this is: - Cover letter required for all 2 pages, PDF - Stage 1 logframe required for Main and Extra ensure you use our template attached as PDF.
+At Stage 1 this is: - Cover letter required 2 pages, PDF - Stage 1 logframe required ensure you use our template attached as PDF.
 Ensure requested elements (e.g. Outcome statement) copied into application form, meets word counts, and matches the attached logframe. - Other materials optional 5 pages only, could include a map, list of references or Theory of Change.
-If you submit more your application will be rejected as ineligible.
+If you submit more your application might be rejected as ineligible.

 N.B. additional materials (e.g. letters of support, CVs, a detailed budget etc) are required at Stage 2 but these should not be submitted with your Stage 1 application.
-There are different logframe templates for Main and Extra at Stage 1 and Stage 2.
+There are different logframe templates at Stage 1 and Stage 2.